How to Handle Conflict (2 Corinthians 1:12-2:13)

 This, sometimes, is what happens in the church.

 Friends, the church is God’s idea.
-We don’t have a choice about whether or not to be part of a church.
-If you are a follower of Jesus Christ, then God commands and expects you to commit to a local body of believers.
+We don’t have a choice about whether to be part of a church.
+As a follower of Jesus Christ, you should commit to a local community of believers.
 Jesus loves the church, and so should we.
 The Bible calls the church the bride of Christ.
 He loves the church lavishly.
 We have no right to disparage Christ’s love.
 We must hold the church highly.

 And yet at the same time we must acknowledge that church is hard.
 I love the honesty of the Bible.
 Listen to how it says we should relate to each other in the church: